 Check the wound every day.
 Some mild redness around it is normal.
 But call the doctor right away if:

 - There's growing redness, warmth, or swelling around the wound.
 This could be the start of an infection.

 - Red streaks are coming from the wound.

 - Pus drains from the wound.

 - The edges of the wound start to separate.

 - Your child develops pain or a fever.

 - The stitches have started to come out or the wound is opening up.

 A health care provider will take out the stitches later.
-How long they stay in depends on the kind of cut and where it is.
-Sometimes, doctors put small white sticky tapes (butterfly bandages) over the stitches to give them extra strength.
+How long they stay in depends on the kind of cut and where it is on the body.
+Sometimes, doctors put small white sticky tapes (called butterfly bandages or steri-strips) over the stitches to give them extra strength.
 These tapes loosen in a few days and fall off on their own.